DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

     ```
 - Add Department filter

-    Since Departments are конкретные значения, а не вписываемые поля, we need to load list of departments.
+    Since Departments are specific values, we need to load list of departments.
 To apply filter we will use `Picker`.

     In the `ItemsViewModel` class add Observable collection of departments and add load logic to LoadData command